jindrapetrik/php-ico/README.md

 # php-ico
-Icon manipulation library for PHP.
+Icon (.ICO) and Cursor (.CUR) manipulation library for PHP.
+With EXE icons reading support.

 ## Usage
 Full example is available in the file [index.php](index.php).